abbbi/abbbi.github.io/_posts/2022-06-29-virtnbdbackup-blog.md

 Check out my [last article](https://abbbi.github.io/debian/) on that topic or [watch it in action.](https://www.youtube.com/watch?v=dOE0iB-CEGM)

+The dirty bitmap feature now seems to be enabled by default as of newer qemu and libvirt (8.2.x) versions, seems the "tech preview" time might come to and end.

 As a side note: still there's an [RFP](https://bugs.debian.org/1003167) open, if one is interested in maintaining, as i find myself not having a valid key in the keyring.. laziness.